Water-pixel/WeatherProject/README.md

 4. **Run the Website:**
    - Open `index.html` in a browser
-   - OR use a local server like Live Server (VS Code Extension)
+   - OR use Netlify server - (https://schoolweather.netlify.app/)

 ## 🏗️ Project Structure